March 26, 2025

 Here is the run down on the costs included in your license:

-• Administration fee: 45 euros.
-Some schools include this in their prices and some don’t.
+- Administrative fee: 45 euros.
+Some schools include it in the price and others do not.

 In my case, here in Seville I paid: